 Does your dog become sad whenever they see you packing your bags?
 Do they try to climb inside the suitcase and pleads you to take them with you?
 If you are a dog owner and also travel a lot, then you are no stranger to the situation.

 Dogs love to be around their owners and stay close to them as much as possible.
 Whenever you leave for work or for a business trip, they automatically get sad.
-Well, now there’s a way to not make them feel sad and lonely.
+Well, now there is a way to not make them feel sad and lonely.

 These days, many people are taking their dogs with them for vacations or just for traveling.
 You can too!

-We’re providing 12 easy tips that you can follow to make this transition easier and fun for both of you.
-Let’s get right to it.
+We are providing eight easy tips that you can follow to make this transition easier and fun for both of you: